tz-xiu/local-organizer/templates/definitions.md

 ## doc name
 one-page.md
 ## content
-- simply introduction of this project
+- Purpose of this project
 - how can this project be used (used as api, or web, desktop application, library, etc...)
 - core functionalities